Start with the job that matters most

 Where dreamif.ai fits

 dreamif.ai is built for people who deal with high email volume and still need every reply to land.
-That's sales reps managing dozens of active deals, real estate agents juggling buyer pipelines, working professionals replying between meetings.
-It drafts replies in your voice using context from Gmail, calendar, Drive, and contact notes, watches active threads and drafts the next touch before they go cold, and routes every draft through a review step before it sends.
+It drafts replies in Gmail using connected Gmail, Calendar, approved Drive folders, saved contact notes, and web research when allowed, then routes every draft through review before it sends.

 - Works inside the Gmail you already use

-- Follow-up that watches threads and drafts the next touch before you ask
+- Follow-up plans the next touch before threads go cold

 - Every draft passes through a review step before it sends